surh/grins/detection/README.md

 ```

 This step can take a while depending on your system, specific genome, and
-number of antiSMASH 5 threads.
+number of antiSMASH 5 cpus.